 Important: High school and middle school players and coaches may not staff (or observe) SCTs.
 (NAQT is expanding the use of the Division II SCT set for spring-semester high school tournaments.)

 The tournament director has the option of providing trophies or other awards to the top teams and individuals.
 NAQT prefers SCTs that provide prizes, but does not expect them to be lavish.

 SCTs may not close their fields until seven days before the tournament.
 If a tournament director does not have the resources to handle the number of teams that wish to play (even with the potential assistance of NAQT personnel and equipment), alternatives will be sought.
 As the SCT is the sole method of qualifying for the ICT, it is important that no team (even multiple teams from the same school) be turned away.
 Teams who attempt to register fewer than seven days before the tournament may be accepted or rejected at the tournament director’s discretion.

 Tournament directors may charge teams that withdraw within 72 hours of the beginning of the tournament a cancellation fee of up to $40.
 They may charge teams that withdraw within 24 hours of the beginning of the event, or which do not show up at all, a cancellation fee of up to $80.
 Historically, it is rare for cancellation fees to be charged at quiz bowl tournaments; NAQT expects that they would be used only when the host actually occurs unnecessary expenses due to a team’s cancellation and not as a simple matter of course.

-Tournament directors must make a full announcement including contact information, tentative schedule, suggested lodging, tournament location, fees, included meals, special events, and any other relevant information by December 8, 2017, on the Quizbowl Resource Center’s Collegiate Announcements forum and by email to likely attendees.
+Tournament directors must make a full announcement including contact information, tentative schedule, suggested lodging, tournament location, fees, special events, and any other relevant information by January 10, 2019, on the Quizbowl Resource Center’s Collegiate Announcements forum and by e-mail to likely attendees.